 They stormed in to scatter us;

-The various ways v.
-14 differ are significant, but most significant is the question of who possesses the arrows/rods/spears.
+The various ways translations of verse 14 differ are significant but most significant is the question of who possesses the arrows/rods/spears.
 A careful judgment on who “he” is supports the translation decision made in v.
 13.

 Reason for Translation